Brunswick East: Politics

-Brunswick East was a part of the City of Brunswick local government area until the latter was amalgamated with councils to the north to form the City of Moreland in 1994.
+Brunswick East was a part of the City of Brunswick local government area until the latter was amalgamated with councils to the north to form the City of Moreland (now City of Merri-bek) in 1994.
 The area has traditionally been considered an Australian Labor Party stronghold, although with recent demographic changes the area has contributed to the election of an Australian Greens Party Councillor to the Moreland Council in 2001, 2004, 2008, and again in 2012.

 At federal level, Brunswick East is within the Division of Wills, held by Peter Khalil of the ALP since 2016.
 In the Victorian Legislative Assembly, Brunswick East lies within the Electoral district of Brunswick, which has been held by The Greens' Tim Read since the 2018 state election.
 For the 1999 state election, the suburb was in the Electoral district of Coburg.
 Polling place statistics are presented below combining the votes from the Brunswick East and Brunswick South East polling places in the federal and state elections as indicated.